transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 [Aurora](https://aws.amazon.com/rds/aurora/) MySQL, and we'll connect them to the VM.

- 1. From the root of the trillian-tessera repo, initialize terragrunt:
+ 1. From the root of the tessera repo, initialize terragrunt:
     ```
     terragrunt init --working-dir=deployment/live/aws/codelab/
     ```